Optimality of a refraction strategy in the optimal dividends problem with absolutely continuous controls subject to Parisian ruin: Refraction strategies

 Now, we must compute $V_b(b)$.
 First, let us assume $X$ has paths of bounded variation.
 We can use~\eqref{Vbpresque} to solve for $V_b(b)$ in~\eqref{Vbpresque}.
 Before doing so, note that we have $\mathbb{Z}^{(q)}(0) = 1$ and

 Consequently,

-Now, assume $X$ has paths of unbounded variation.
-In this case, we get the same expression for $V_b(b)$ by taking the following limiting procedure.
-It is well known (see \cite{bertoin_1996}) that there exists a strongly approximating sequence $X^n$, of SNLPs with paths of bounded variation, that converges to $X$.
-More precisely, for all $t > 0$,
+Now, assume $X$ has paths of UBV.
+In this case, we get the same expression for $V_b(b)$ by using the following approximation argument: for $n$ large enough, let $X^n$ be the bounded variation SNLP with L\'evy triplet $(\gamma, 0, \nu^n)$, in which

+where $\delta_{1/n}(\dd x)$ stands for the Dirac point mass measure at $1/n$.
+It is well known (see \cite{bertoin_1996}) that $X^n$ converges to $X$ on compact time intervals, i.e., for all $t > 0$, we have